FHE-Deck/fhe-deck-core/README.md

 About
 -----------

-FHE-Deck is a C++ library that implements Fully Homomorphic Encryption schemes based on Functional Bootstraping.
+FHE-Deck is a C++ library that implements fully homomorphic encryption schemes based on functional bootstrapping.

 Compilation
 -----------